 What Buildings Cost 2/3: Who Pays?

 The Anna-Lindh primary school in Berlin-Wedding had mold for twelve years.
 750 children.
-Over the years, 20 classrooms and eventually an entire wing of the building were closed.
+Over the years twelve classes had to be sent home and eventually an entire wing of the building had to be closed.
 The renovation costs around 60 million euros, more than a new building would have cost.

 The district pays for the renovation.
-Respiratory diseases in the children go to the health insurers.
-Parents who need to arrange alternative schooling bear the disruption themselves.
-The developer who designed the building in a way that allowed moisture to enter has long disappeared from the equation.
+Respiratory illnesses in the children go to the health insurers.
+Parents who have to arrange alternative schooling bear the disruption themselves.
+As for the building owner who planned the building in a way that allowed moisture to enter, probably nobody has heard from them since.
+I don’t know.
+I only learned about this through the media.

 The Bill

 The WHO calculated in 2015 what poor indoor air costs Europe: 1.6 trillion US dollars per year (WHO Europe, 2015).
-In ten of 53 countries in the European WHO region, these costs exceed 20 percent of GDP.
-The money goes to treatments and lost workdays.
-None of it shows up in the construction budget.
+In ten of the 53 countries in the European WHO region these costs exceed 20 percent of GDP.
+The money flows into treatment and lost work days, which of course never shows up in any construction budget.

-Joseph Allen at the Harvard School of Public Health worked through the math on a single example.
+Joseph Allen at the Harvard School of Public Health worked through the math on one example.
 Doubling the fresh air rate in an office building costs 10 to 40 dollars per person per year.
-The productivity gain is 6,500 dollars per person per year (Allen et al., 2016, Environmental Health Perspectives).
-A ratio of 1 to 163.
+The productivity gain is 6,500 dollars per person per year (MacNaughton et al., 2015, International Journal of Environmental Research and Public Health).

-The developer pays the 40 dollars.
-But the productivity gain goes to the employer and the healthcare costs go to the insurer.
-The developer has no incentive to spend more than the minimum.
+The building owner pays the 40 dollars.
+The productivity gain lands with the employer.
 Allen calls this a split incentive.
+The healthcare costs land with the insurer on top of that.
+The building owner has no incentive to spend more than the minimum.

 In his book he describes a hospital that had paid millions for a Legionella lawsuit.
-When someone suggested spending 20,000 dollars on prevention, the administration declined.
-The lawsuit had been covered by liability insurance.
+When someone proposed spending 20,000 dollars on prevention the administration refused.
+The lawsuit had been paid by liability insurance.
 The 20,000 dollars would have come from a different budget.

 The Pattern

-Economists call this an externality: the one who causes the cost doesn’t bear it.
+From the economists’ view this is an externality: the one who causes the cost doesn’t bear it.

-It’s the same pattern as tobacco.
-For fifty years the companies shifted health costs to the public until the Master Settlement Agreement of 1998 cost them 206 billion dollars (Ausness, 1998, Southwestern University Law Review).
+It’s the same as with tobacco.
+For fifty years the companies shifted healthcare costs onto the public until the Master Settlement Agreement of 1998 cost them 206 billion dollars (Schroeder, 2004, New England Journal of Medicine).

-But the closer parallel to buildings is lead paint, because it sits directly in the wall.
-Since the early 20th century it was known that lead paint harms children.
+The closer parallel to buildings is lead paint because it sits directly in the wall.
+It was known since the early 20th century that lead paint harms children.
 The ban came in 1978.
 Seventy years in between during which manufacturers were never required to contribute to removal costs or treatment.
 The costs fell on families and public budgets.
-The economic benefit of removal: over 8 trillion dollars in forty years.
-Every dollar invested returned between 17 and 221 dollars (PMC, Environmental Health Perspectives, 2009).
+The economic benefit of removal: 181 to 269 billion dollars per birth cohort.
+Every dollar invested returned between 17 and 221 dollars (Gould, 2009, Environmental Health Perspectives).

 Why Buildings Are an Exception

 For outdoor air the polluter pays principle exists: whoever emits pollutants pays.
-That’s EU law since the Treaty of Lisbon.
+That has been EU law since the Treaty of Lisbon.
 For the air inside buildings there is nothing comparable.
-Outdoor air is a public good.
-Indoor air is considered private property.
-It sits within the walls of an apartment or an office.
-Nobody thinks of it as a shared resource (Environmental Health Perspectives, 2007).
+Outdoor air counts as a public good, indoor air as a private matter.
+It sits within the walls of an apartment or an office, nobody thinks of it as a shared resource (Wu et al., 2007, Environmental Health Perspectives).

 That’s why there are emission limits for cars but none for the air in classrooms.